1. When is the application due?

 3. What is the format for the scientific portion of the P&F?

 As noted above a major purpose of the P&F program is to help prepare new faculty for successfully submitting competitive grants to the NIH.
 We therefore require submissions to be in the NIH format, but the Research Plan is limited to five pages.
 The five page Research Plan should include 1.
 Specific Aims, 2.
 Significance, 3.
 Innovation, and 4.
 Approach, as outlined by the NIH for R01 submissions.
 Given the reduced length of the P&F, modify section lengths accordingly but include all sections following NIH guidelines.
-The rest of the items in the Table of Contents (i.e. 5-15) should be included in the five pages if they fall within your proposal (i.e. if your project involves animal research, include item 10; if you have a SUB, include item 13).
+The rest of the items in the Table of Contents (i.e. 5-15) should be included if they fall within your proposal (i.e. if your project involves animal research, include item 10; if you have a SUB, include item 13).
 However, only the 1.
 Specific Aims, 2.
 Significance, 3.
 Innovation, and 4.
 Approach sections of the proposal are required to be within the 5 page limit.

 The EIN is a required field in the PHS 398 forms.
 We also need this information for awardees from sites other than the Joslin Diabetes Center.